Akhand6886/Nocturnal-Codex/README.md

 -   **Styling**: [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.
 -   **UI Components**: [ShadCN/UI](https://ui.shadcn.com/) - A collection of beautifully designed, reusable UI components built on top of Radix UI and Tailwind CSS.
 -   **Content Management (Headless CMS)**: [Contentful](https://www.contentful.com/) - Used for managing dynamic content like blog posts and think tank articles.
--   **Content from Files**: [Contentlayer](https://www.contentlayer.dev/) - A content SDK that validates and transforms content from local files (like Markdown) into type-safe JSON data, making it easy to import into the application.
 -   **Deployment**: The project is configured for deployment on platforms that support Next.js, such as Vercel or Firebase Hosting.

 ## 2. Project Structure